B2B Market Segmentation Guide

 Macro Segmentation

 Macro segmentation is the initial division of markets using broad, easily observable characteristics like industry vertical, company size, or geographic region.
-This top-level segmentation creates large, addressable segments that inform channel strategy and resource allocation.
+Top-level segmentation produces large, addressable segments that inform channel strategy and resource allocation, giving your team a shared map before anyone argues over the details.

 Related Terms: